razrusheniya/rem/README.md

 ## Goal

-I aim to optimize Rem for Linux computing by original compiler backends.
+The goal in this project is that optimize Rem for Linux computing.

+By original compiler backends, emits Netwide assembler code directly.

+> [!TIP]
-Rem just does **simplify** C with expression-based syntax in the Functional programming style.
+> Rem just does **simplify** C with expression-based syntax in the Functional programming style.

 Thanks for support Rem project.